-1 This research was supported by grants from the National Institute on Aging and the ESRC Centre for the Microeconomic Analysis of Public Policy at IFS.
-The authors would like to thank Orla Hayden, David Rumpel and Iva Maclennan for expert research assistance with the preparation of the NHIS and Brendan Williams for help constructing consistent price indices for the US.
-The authors are grateful for comments from the editor, referees, as well as Michael Hurd, David Laibson and other attendees at the NBER economics of aging meeting in Boulders Arizona.
-As populations in advanced countries continue to age, a key concern for policymakers is whether individuals have saved enough to fund their consumption needs over increasingly long retirement periods.
-Understanding trajectories of consumption and wealth as individuals age is crucial to resolving this question.
-Research on life cycle consumption patterns has typically concentrated on working ages with an emphasis on expected paths in labor income, economic wage shocks, and retirement; see for example the Review of Economic Dynamics special issue on micro facts (Violante (2010)).
-However, this leaves out an important and growing span of life during the post-retirement years where other factors such as health, mortality, health expenses and shifts in housing expenditures and recreation may play an increasingly central role.
+Research on life cycle consumption patterns has typically concentrated on working ages with an emphasis on expected paths in labor income, economic wage shocks, and retirement; see for example the Review of Economic Dynamics special issue on micro facts (Violante 2010).
+However, this leaves out an important and growing span of life during the post-retirement years where other factors such as health, mortality, health expenses and shifts in housing expenditures and recreation may play a more central role.
 Moreover, these are areas where there are large cross-country institutional differences - for example in housing markets and in whether medical care is privately or government financed-that may have important implications for patterns of nondurable consumption at older ages.

-In the United Kingdom, average nondurable expenditure between the ages of 45 and 79 falls by 2.2 percent each year.
-This compares to 1.4 percent for the United States.
+In this paper we show that in the UK average nondurable expenditure between the ages of 45 and 75 falls by 2.2 percent each year.
+This compares to 1.3 percent for the United States.
 To illustrate, the first panel of Figure 1 plots nondurable expenditures in the UK and US by age averaged across birth cohorts.
 It's clear that spending remains roughly constant after age 50 in the US while it falls much more rapidly in the UK.

 What can explain a difference of this magnitude?
 An obvious starting point is to examine age paths of income to access the extent to which consumption expenditures are tracking age paths in household income.
-But the second panel in Figure 1, which plots cohort averaged paths of household income at older ages in the two countries, demonstrates that, if anything, incomes decline at a slightly faster rate in the US than the UK.2 This therefore seems unlikely to be the major reason for a flatter spending profile in the US.
+But the second panel in Figure 1, which plots cohort averaged paths of household income at older ages in the two countries, demonstrates that, if anything, incomes decline at a slightly faster rate in the US than the UK.
+This therefore seems unlikely to be the major reason for a flatter spending profile in the US.
 In this paper we investigate other possible reasons that may explain the dramatically different patterns of nondurable consumption of older ages in the two countries by investigating differences in both inter and intra-temporal consumption for households around and beyond retirement age.